top of page

 f

-My areas of practice are within inpatient, community and individual practice therapy settings working with older adolescents, adults and seniors.
-I have comprehensive training in the areas of cognitive behavioural therapy (CBT), psychodynamic therapy, and family of origin work.
-Current areas of focus include grief and loss training and emotion focused therapy (EFT).
-Trauma-informed care and cultural humility help inform my practice and enhance my learning together with the individual.
-Complimenting my practice are self-directed learning practices which include mindfulness, self-compassion and neurobiology as supervised by Dr. Nagasawa.
+I am a Registered Nurse, Psychotherapist with over 30 years of supervised clinical practice experience.
+My areas of practice have included inpatient, community and individual practice settings working with older adolescents, adults and seniors.
+I have comprehensive training in the areas of cognitive behavioural therapy (CBT), psychodynamic therapy and emotion focused therapy (EFT).
+Areas of focus include grief and loss, mindfulness, self compassion and neurobiology under the supervision of Dr. Nagasawa.

 College of Nurses of Ontario